duleorlovic/tips/index.md

 params_contact_striped = params[:contact].each_with_object({}) { |(k,v),o| o[k] = v.split.join(" ") } # strip spaces
 ~~~

+* if you need asset_path in some class (for example uploader) you can use this `ActionController::Base.helpers.asset_path 'image.png' `
 * rails use cache for activerecord, and if you need to send query again and fetch fresh data, you can use `.reload`
 * [truncate_html](https://github.com/hgmnz/truncate_html) is when you want to truncate text inside html.
 When you are using `raw` than it is advisable to use [sanitize](http://api.rubyonrails.org/classes/ActionView/Helpers/SanitizeHelper.html#method-i-sanitize)
 * target with `data-` attributes when you put some javascript on elements.
 When new markup come, you just need to copy data attributes.
 Also they can contain some real data: id or array of some id's.
 In rails do not use `data: { total_value: 0}` because its hard to search.
 It's better to use `"data-total-value" => 0`
 * when form is submitted and when there are errors, scaffold rails render again :new action, but the browser url is changed to the requested url so if than user refresh the page, it is another template (usually it's a index action of the same controller, but could be another controller)
 * when you want to create nested models on the same form, its nice to generate template on server and change id (rails cast)[https://github.com/ryanb/complex-form-examples/blob/master/app/helpers/application_helper.rb] (stack)[http://stackoverflow.com/questions/2879208/rails-fields-for-child-index-option-explanation] but its easier to just use hidden template with name that is the same as for nested model, for example `email_message[proposal_attributes][proposal_item_attributes][][price]`.
 Form need to be configured to send array instead of hash for nested parameters parameters, that is `child_index: ''`.
 Whay we need hash and ids ?
 * folders in app/assets/* are hidden when you are accessing files, for example: `localhost:3000/assets/file.txt` should be here `app/assets/javascript/file.txt` or `app/assets/img/file.txt` (last one overrides prev).
-In production files that are listed in application.css.erb would be served as part of application.css, but all other files are served as is on their locations.
+In production files that are listed in application.css.erb would be served as part of application.css, but all other files are served as is on their locations
 * to undo `rails generate model survey` you can call `rails destroy model survey`
 * All files from assets are provided but not all are included in all layouts (default is `app/views/layouts/application.html.erb`)
 * comments like `// *= require_tree` . does not exclude it